Almost all photography provided by me (except where listed otherwise).

 March 2015 - present:: 2012 Triumph Street Triple R, custom ohlins ttx shock and stock seat, unlowered

 I've wanted this bike ever since I took one for a test ride back in 2010?
 It's amazing!
+We’ve done track days and long road trips together.
+It’s been 10 years since I brought her home and I STILL LOVE HER SO MUCH.
+I’ll never give up this bike.
+Instead, I’ll be adding to my stable.
 Read my review of Goldie here.

 2014: 2006 Suzuki Sv650, stock suspension, seat / unlowered